By Chris Phayer – Chartered & Registered Building Surveyor

 > the prospect of any savings being split 50/50, between contractors and clients, provided an incentive to be efficient, but not at the expense of quality.

 Further improvement of the tender process could be to promote discarding the highest and lowest tenders and accept the tender closest to the median of the tendered figures.
 Again, this allows contractors to submit a price they should be happier with from the start.
 Perhaps add to this a contract condition that no variations, under a particular dollar value, will be processed – as the time and expense of administration, by contractors and consultants, can be more than such a variation is worth.
-Might this create a novel attitude of “let’s get on and get the job done
+Might this create a novel attitude of “let’s get on and get the job done right first time”?

 The various GMP and partnering approaches seem to offer mainly advantages and potentially remove the bulk of financial debate that can occur when variations are requested.
 All parties can focus their attention and energy on making the project a smooth and successful operation.
 Unless of course, we feel that our contract documents will always be perfect and that we need to keep one foot on the throat of the people we need help from.
 I for one am not the best with a hammer and nails!